Skip to main content

 pip install databend-udf

-1. Define your function.
-This code defines and runs an external server in Python, which exposes a custom function gcd for calculating the greatest common divisor of two integers and allows remote execution of this function:
+Create a Python file (e.g., external_function.py) and define your external function.
+The following example defines an external server in Python that exposes a custom function gcd for calculating the greatest common divisor of two integers:

 @udf(